TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 ## Properties section

 The properties section is required and contains the metadata of the article.
 All self-help articles must start with a **properties** section.
-For details about property metadata, see the following topic.
+For details about property metadata, see the table in the following section.

 - Some properties are mandatory, others are optional.
 However, we ask that you include all properties and assign an empty string ("") as the value for properties you aren't using.
 - Neither the order of the properties, spaces, or capitalization matters